magnum/wordpress/wp-content/plugins/automatorwp/readme.txt

 **Logged-in and anonymous automations:**
 Create automations for logged-in users or for not logged-in visitors.

+**Scheduled and recurring automations:**
+Automations to run actions on all or on a filtered group of users manually, on a specific date or on a recurring basis.

+**All posts automations:**
+Create automated tasks that check your site posts and process actions on them like clean up the older posts or email administrators about pending ones.

 **Filters:**
 Filter any trigger or action with the conditions of your choice.